aayusachdev/Issue-tracker/README.md

 See `InputComp.js` for full implementation details.

+An Error Modal Component is displayed in the application, in case of a Bad request is performed.

 ### FUTURE IMPROVEMENTS

 - Implement Behaviour driven development and test the components for making the App more robust